NETWAYS/foreman-training/configmanagement/03_puppet.md

 Navigate to "Configure > Classes" and select the class "training::user".
-In the "Smart Class Parameter" tab insert your name as Default Value for the id of the user, add a ssh public key as Default Value for ssh_pub_key, for the parameter sudo select override, set the key type to boolean and the default to true.
+In the "Smart Class Parameter" tab insert your name as Default Value for the id of the user, add a ssh public key as Default Value for ssh_pub_key, for the parameter sudo set the parameter type to boolean and the default to true.
+All this requires you to check the box next to Override!

 Hint: To create a ssh key pair run "ssh-keygen".
 The key string required for the puppet module is the second part of the pub file.

 ### Assign the Puppet class in the host menu to one host

 Select one of your hosts from the "Hosts > All Hosts" view and click "Edit".
+On the "Host" tab select the production environment and your server as Puppet and Puppet CA Proxy.
-In the "Puppet Classes" tab select the class "training::user", afterwards you can see and change the parameter values in the "Parameter" tab.
+On the "Puppet ENC" tab select the class "training::user", afterwards you can see and change the parameter values in the "Parameter" tab.
 Press "Submit" to save your changes.

 !SLIDE smbullets small
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Trigger Puppet agent run and inspect the report